-Specifically, the draft rule:
+Specifically, the final rule:

-• introduces the definition of lack of reserve conditions as: "when AEMO determines, in accordance with the reserve level declaration guidelines, that the probability of involuntary load shedding is, or is forecast to be, more than remote."

-- includes the factors that AEMO must take into account when creating and amending the methodology to declare LORs - requires AEMO to: - declare at least three LOR levels (to be called LOR1, LOR2 and LOR3) - explain how it will declare LORs - consult with all parties, rather than with a limited group of stakeholders, when amending the guidelines - review the guidelines at least once every four years - gives the word "involuntary" its ordinary meaning, therefore improving the accuracy of the use of the concept of "involuntary load shedding".
+- introduces the description of lack of reserve conditions as: "when AEMO determines, in accordance with the reserve level declaration guidelines, that the probability of involuntary load shedding (other than the reduction or disconnection of interruptible load) is, or is forecast to be, more than remote." - includes the factors that AEMO must take into account when creating and amending the methodology to declare LORs - requires AEMO to: - specify at least three LOR levels at which AEMO will declare a corresponding lack of reserve condition, indicating an increasing probability of load shedding2 - explain how it will declare LORs - consult with all parties, rather than with a limited group of stakeholders, when amending the guidelines - review the guidelines at least once every four years - improves the accuracy of the use of the concept of involuntary load shedding by replacing it with "load shedding (other than the reduction or disconnection of interruptible load)" - promotes the education process around the operation of the framework by requiring AEMO to publish a report summarising the leading causes or factors of LOR declarations every quarter.